IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Solution creation.md

 It fetches the _public_ **Azure/ResourceModules** repo for consuming bicep modules and uses the parameter files present in the _private_ **Contoso/MultiRepoTest** repo for deploying infrastructure.

-The example executes uno job that creates a Resource group, an NSG and a VNet.
+The example executes one job that creates a Resource group, an NSG and a VNet.

 It does so by performing the following tasks
 1. Checkout 'Azure/ResourceModules' repo at root of the agent